Frequently Asked Questions

 If accepted, how many hours a week would I need to commit to the program?

-Typical hour requirements for a course average the same time commitment as a typical three credit on-campus course.
+Typical hour requirements for a course average the same time commitment as a typical three credit graduate course that would be taken as an on-campus course.
 This may vary depending on course requirements.
+All courses require weekly readings and weekly assignments based on these readings in the form of Discussion Board and/or short quizzes.
+In addition, courses have main course assignments.

 As a student, is there technical support available if I have a technical problem?